BabylonJS/Documentation/content/How_To/animation/advanced_animations.md

 console.log("after");
 ```

-You can find an example here: https://www.babylonjs-playground.com/#HZBCXR
+You can find an example here: <Playground id="#HZBCXR" title="Animation End Promise Example" description="An example of waiting for the animation end with promises." image="/img/playgroundsAndNMEs/divingDeeperAdvancedAnimation1.jpg"/>

-# Controlling animations
+## Controlling animations

 Each Animation has a property called ```currentFrame``` that indicates the current animation key.